vitalboyzf/cloudberrydb-site/src/pages/contribute/proposal.md

 :::

 Next up is breaking down tasks.
-You should break down tasks on Cloudberry Database GitHub issues page.
+You should break down tasks on Apache Cloudberry GitHub issues page.
 Once a proposal is accepted, it moves into the implementation phase, status as `In Progress`.

 ### In Progress